dillondesilva/npm-perfect-trie/readme.md

 # npm-perfect-trie
->> Easiest Framework to build Prefix Trie Structures
+>> Easiest package to build and manipulate prefix trie structures

 A simple npm package that allows you to build and manipulate a prefix trie